psychemedia/middle-english-romances/sir-orfeo-telling.md

 And his wife was sent for.

-And the celebration that started in Wincheter that night spread out across the county.
-And the tale of what had happened when with it.
+And the celebration that started in Winchester that night spread out across the county.
+And the tale of what had happened went with it.

 And many years later, after many happy years together with his wife, the fair Lady Heurodis, they made a final journey to another land.